crptec/SUQA-CORE-POC/README.md

 25% of founders fee for exchanges listing, investors, unforeseen expenses etc

-25% of founders fee for SUQA Foundation Rewards
+25% of founders fee for SUQA Foundation Rewards(Details will be given in the future)

 Block time 2 minutes..